Jayeshagarwala/Trails/README.md

 - **Prisma ORM:** An open-source database toolkit that simplifies database access with an auto-generated query builder for TypeScript and Node.js.

-**Note:** The code for this project is private and confidential; thus, it cannot be shared.
-However, you can explore the live website for a detailed understanding of the functionality.